 Authentication

-Dremio supports several types of authentication for identity providers and client connections.
+Dremio supports several types of authentication for identity providers, client connections, and user types, including both regular users and service users.

 |